Frequently Asked Questions

 Q: Can I extend my course?

-Yes, though the policy is changing on September 1, 2012.
-Students who register prior to this date are eligible for up to six months of extensions, which are granted in three or six month increments.
-The fee for a three month extension is $75, six months $125.
-Extension requests and payment of the fee must be received prior to the expiration date of the original course enrollment.
-All students who register for a course on or after September 1, 2012, will be eligible for one - four month extension for a fee of $125.
+Yes, a student is eligible for one - four month extension for a fee of $125.
 Extension requests and payment of the fee must be received two weeks prior to the expiration date of the course.
 Requests made within two weeks of the course expiration date will be denied.
+Click Pay Fees to request and submit payment for an extension.

 If the course is not completed within the original enrollment period and the student does not request an extension, or if the student does not complete the course by the end of the extension period, a grade of "F" is issued.
 Students have the option of re-enrolling in the course and, while the old course and grade remains on the transcript, only the new grade from the repeated course will be counted in the cumulative statistics.